Catalina Historic Landmarks

 Catalina Country Club & Golf Course – For 30 years, with only a brief break during the war years, William Wrigley Jr. brought his baseball team, the Chicago Cubs, to Catalina Island for spring training.
-The baseball field on Catalina Island was built to match the dimensions of Wrigley Field in Chicago.
 A clubhouse was also built to house the team’s lockers and provide a social setting for the players.

 Zane Grey Pueblo Hotel – In 1926, author Zane Grey built a home the hillside overlooking Avalon Bay.
 He spent most of his later life in Avalon writing and fishing.
-His home is now a hotel that still includes some of Grey’s original furnishings.
+His home was converted to a hotel after his death.

 Chimes Tower – Built in 1925, the Chimes Tower was presented as a gift to the town of Avalon by Mrs. Ada Wrigley.
 Located up and across from the Zane Grey Pueblo Hotel, the chimes have been tolling on the quarter of the hour between 8:00am and 8:00pm since 1925.

 Overlook Hall – Originally built in 1929, Overlook Hall was designed in the manner of an Italian chapel and served for many years as the community’s Christian Science church.
 Eventually closed, the building underwent a complete restoration in 2010 and today is without a doubt the loveliest hillside venue in all of Avalon.
-The upstairs sanctuary has almost 1,200′ of open space with heavy beamed ceilings, original Douglas fir flooring, spacious windows, and deck with sweeping views of the town and the Pacific.
-Downstairs was formerly a Sunday school classroom, and is now used as a Bridal suite.
 It is listed in the National Register of Historic Places.